-Innovation functions as an ecosystem, bringing together in symbiotic relationships different approaches to research and an array of stakeholders, from researchers, to technology transfer professionals, to end users or licensers.
-Basic research in postsecondary education is typically where fundamental knowledge underlying innovation is discovered.
-Beyond basic knowledge, researchers often undertake applied research to bring knowledge into use.
-Finally, when research results can benefit the public, postsecondary institutions, through translational research and commercialization, help to facilitate the movement from the discovery of basic knowledge to its deployment in society and the market, partnering with business and industry and providing incubator and technology transfer services to faculty, staff, and students.
-The high costs, in time and money, required to bring a product from the lab bench to the public square means that business and industry will not invest in innovative ideas until they are ready for the market, leaving colleges and universities as the invention and testing grounds for the 21st-century economy.
-The following three facets of the innovation enterprise are critical to understanding the role postsecondary education plays in the contemporary technology-rich economy.
+Innovation functions as an ecosystem, bringing together in symbiotic relationships different approaches to educating, training and researching.
+Basic education, training and research programs in postsecondary education are typically where fundamental knowledge underlying innovation is discovered.
+Education, training and research results can benefit the public, postsecondary institutions, through applied and translational research as well as commercialization, help to facilitate the movement from the discovery of basic knowledge to its deployment in society and the market.
+By partnering with business and industry and providing incubator and technology transfer services to faculty, staff, and students, the high costs, in time and money, required to bring a product from the lab bench to the public square means that business and industry will not invest in innovative ideas until they are ready for the market, leaving colleges and universities as the invention and testing grounds for the 21st-century economy.
+Examples of Louisiana's testing grounds are the Regents' designated Centers of Excellence.